 You can also enter operational costs, like the processing, packaging, and shipping costs for each individual product, as well as marketing and advertising expenses for a single unit.
 All of these expenses are added up, along with the expected rate of returns, to generate your expected operating income.
 This is how much Product A will generate every quarter for the next 10 years.

 Before you sell the product, there are also CAPEX expenses to account for.
-For example, you need to create the product with a product model, build relationships with suppliers, create the brand and packaging design, etc. All these capital expenditures are included in the CAPEX section, and everything is calculated for the year at the bottom in the Yearly Summary, and each product is calculated separately in the Summary tab.
+For example, you need to create the product with a product model, build relationships with suppliers, create the brand and packaging design, etc. All these capital expenditures are included in the CAPEX section, and everything is calculated for the year at the bottom in the Yearly Summary.

 The "Expenses" tab of the business plan sheet calculates the total salary and bonus costs of every employee you'll need for your business.
 This is added to the company overhead, which includes transportation, office, and external expenses that are added to the CAPEX expenses needed to create the company for the overall overhead expenses.